RYOSKATE/cakephp/README.md

 # MetricsVisualizer <a href="http://doge.mit-license.org"><img src="http://img.shields.io/:license-mit-blue.svg"></a>

-Metrics Visualizer is a Dashboard for Nultiple Organization and Layer Architecture Software Development.
+Metrics Visualizer is a Dashboard for Multiple Organization and Layer Architecture Software Development.

 Developed by CakePHP2.